dhlab-basel/Sipi/README.md

 ### SIPI functions within Lua

-Sipi provides the following functions`and preset variables:
+Sipi provides the following functions:

 - `success, errmsg = server.setBuffer([bufsize][,incsize])` : Activates the the connection buffer.
 Optionally the buffer size and increment size can be given.
 Returns true, nil on success or false, errormsg on failure.
 - `success, filetype = server.fs.ftype("path")` : Checks the filetype of a given filepath.
 Returns either true, filetype (one of )"FILE", "DIRECTORY", "CHARDEV", "BLOCKDEV", "LINK", "SOCKET" or "UNKNOWN") or false, errormsg